IoT platform market as seen by the analysts

-I recently finished a small consulting engagement where the client asked me about if they should build an IoT platform.
+I recently finished a small consulting engagement where the client asked me if they should build an IoT platform.

 I’ll give you the same advice I